embedly/embedly-docs/extract/features/index.rst

 :doc:`Related Articles <related>`

   There are many related articles and blog posts written on the web each day.
-  With ``Read``we do all the work to send back a list of articles that relate to the story link you send to the API.
+  With ``Extract``we do all the work to send back a list of articles that relate to the story link you send to the API.

   :doc:`Learn more <related>`